-- If you're already in a Medicare Advantage Plan when you develop ESRD, you may be able to stay in your plan or join another plan offered by the same company.
+- You're already in a Medicare Advantage Plan when you develop ESRD.
+You may be able to stay in your plan or join another plan offered by the same company.

-- If you’re already getting your health benefits (for example, through an employer health plan) through the same organization that offers the Medicare Advantage Plan.
+- You’re already getting your health benefits (for example, through an employer health plan) through the same organization that offers the Medicare Advantage Plan.

-- If you had ESRD, but have had a successful kidney transplant, and you still qualify for Medicare benefits (based on your age or a disability), you can stay in Original Medicare, or join a Medicare Advantage Plan.
+- You had ESRD, but have had a successful kidney transplant, and you still qualify for Medicare benefits (based on your age or a disability).
+You can stay in Original Medicare, or join a Medicare Advantage Plan.

 - You may be able to join a Medicare Special Needs Plan (SNP) for people with ESRD if one is available in your area.

 You have a one-time right to join another plan if both of these are true:

 - You have ESRD and are in a Medicare Advantage Plan